 Subsequently, other SDP tools were developed to characterize the significance of inspection findings associated with emergency preparedness, occupational and public radiation safety, security, fire protection, plant shutdown operations, containment integrity, operator requalification, maintenance rule, B.5.b and use of qualitative measures for decision-making.
 These SDP tools either used quantitative risk evaluation methods or were risk-informed through expert judgment of the staff.
 The resulting SDP tools were considered acceptable starting points from which to be continuously improved as experience was gained.

 The term “SDP” describes an overall process that includes all associated provisions designed to meet ROP founding principles such as objectivity, scrutability, repeatability, and timeliness.
 The SDP is implemented using various cornerstone-specific SDP appendices, which may be referred to by their specific names as individual “SDPs.”
 A list of the specific SDPs used in the ROP is provided at the end of this document.
-A technical basis for each SDP is presented as a separate appendix to IMC 0308, Attachment 3
+A technical basis for each SDP is presented as a separate corresponding appendix to Inspection Manual Chapter (IMC) 0308, Attachment 3, “Technical Basis for Significance Determination Process.”

 0308.03-02 FUNDAMENTAL ATTRIBUTES FOR ALL SDP TOOLS